publicclass/netchan/Readme.md

 ### NetChannel#onmessage(msg)

-  A callback which will be called with any new decoded message.
+  A callback which will be called with any new decoded message received from the `DataChannel`.

 ### NetChannel#send(msg)